 - Now gently rub the soaked paper towel all over the butcher block including sides.
 Make sure to cover the area having knife marks.

 - Once all the parts are covered, keep your unit aside for wood to absorb the oil properly.
 It is recommended to keep it oiled for a minimum of 8 hours.

-- Remove excess oil by paper towels or soft cloth.
+- Remove excess oil with paper towels or a soft cloth.

 Here is an excellent approach towards taking care of your wood cutting board explained amazingly by the Wirecutter team.

 Wood tends to dry out with time so it is necessary to oil them.
 Oiling helps to extend the life of your butcher block by providing with necessary moisture.
 Besides, the best oil for the cutting board will help to restore its shine and hideaway cut marks.
 It will also protect the surface from damage due to water.
 Not only that but a good quality cutting board oil will help to enhance the natural antibacterial properties of wood.
 So all you get is a safe and hygienic place to serve, chop, and platter ingredients.